redbluegames/unity-mulligan-renamer/CONTRIBUTING.md

 1. Push to the asset store branch.
 1. Make a new release on the Asset Store page
 1. Publish using Asset Store tools inside Unity.

+## Debugging ##
+* Holding left SHIFT is the general debug key
+* Hold SHIFT while clicking Presets button in the Mulligan Window to delete all local settings
+* Hold SHIFT while clicking Update Languages in Preferences to poll languages from the staging branch